ltchcmus/AI-photofun-Studio/src/backend/backendSocial/testUI/API_DOCUMENTATION.md

 });
 ```

-**Note:** After creating a comment via REST API, the server broadcasts it to all clients in the post's room automatically.
+**Note:** Comments are automatically broadcast to all clients in a post's room after CREATE, UPDATE, or DELETE operations via REST API.

 ---